Who are you logging in as?

-Secure corporate travel portal solutions for enterprise India: a complete security guide
+Secure corporate travel portal solutions for enterprise India: A complete security guide

 Corporate travel portals handle sensitive data that enterprises rightly treat with scrutiny: employee personal information, travel itineraries, financial records, business meeting patterns, and payment details.
 For NSE-listed companies and MNCs, the bar is higher still — travel data security must meet the same standards applied to any enterprise system handling employee and financial information.
 This guide covers what Indian enterprises should evaluate in corporate travel portal security, and how TravelPlus approaches data protection for 100+ NSE-listed companies and 50+ MNCs.